-Provide the required supporting information for the following costs (See R&R Budget instructions): equipment; domestic and foreign travel; participant/trainees; materials and supplies; publication; consultant services; ADP/computer services; subaward/consortium/contractual; equipment or facility rental/user fees; alterations and renovations; and indirect cost type.
+Provide the required supporting information for the following costs (See R&R Budget instructions): equipment; domestic and foreign travel; participant/trainees; materials and subaward/consortium/contractual; equipment or facility rental/user fees; alterations and renovations; and indirect cost type.
 Provide any other information you wish to submit to justify your budget request.
 Attach a single budget justification file for the entire project period in field K. The file automatically carries over to each budget year.